anshvnm/Team4/Projects/P1/README.md

     (Diagonal    directions are not considered)
   - consume: The method checks if there is a cookie at the location of the pacman and if there is, then the eatCookie method of the Map class is used to allow the pacman to eat it.
 If successful, it returns the cookie component otherwise null.
+  - move: If pacman has a valid move, take it and return true.
+Relies on PacMan.get_valid_moves() and Map.move().

 ### Ghost Class
   - get_valid_moves(): Returns an ArrayList of valid moves that Ghost can make, given its current position on the map, without moving out of bounds or running into a wall.